electroly/sqlnotebook/CONTRIBUTING.md

 # How to generate railroad diagram files

 - https://railroad.omegatower.net/generator.html
-- Copy-paste the .txt file from this directory into the page.
+- Copy-paste the .txt file from `doc/art` into the page.
 - Click "Save" to download the .svg.
 - Copy to `doc/art`.
 - Run `ps1/Update-Doc.ps1` to rebuild the website and integrated help.